 When the sisters no longer needed the villa, it was rented out.
 In 1887, the famous German archaeologist Wolfgang Helbig rented the villa and devoted himself to research and dealing art.
 Helbig’s wife was the Russian princess and pianist Nadine Shahovskaya.
 Together, they turned Villa Lante into a prestigious cultural salon for writers, painters, musicians, archaeologists, even nobility and royalty.

-Wolfgang’s son Demetrio Helbig, a chemist and general in the Italian air force, bought the villa from the religious sisters in 1909.
+Wolfgang’s son Demetrio Helbig, a chemist and general in the Italian air force, bought the villa from the nuns in 1909.
 In 1946, General Helbig rented the upper floors of the villa to Göran Stenius, the chargé d’affaires of the Finnish Embassy to the Holy See.
-A few years later, Stenius announced that the old general was ready to sell the building to the Finns at a very reasonable rate.
+A few years later, Stenius announced that the old general was ready to sell the building to the Finns at a very reasonable price.
 So in 1950, the Finnish state bought the villa for the Institutum Romanum Finlandiae Foundation with funds donated by its founder, Amos Anderson.

 Since then, Villa Lante has been restored by Adriano Prandi (1950–1953), Paolo Marconi (1972, 1980), and Tancredi Carunchio (1998–1999).
 The frescoes and stucco decoration were last restored in 1974–1975 and in 1998–1999 when the villa was renovated.